 A sizeable portion of respondents - 40 percent - have no employees working from home or otherwise "virtually" outside the office, while 29 percent said fewer than one-tenth of their workers do so.
 Smaller companies are much less likely to have remote employees, while respondents who are younger indicated more confidence in their ability to support these kinds of arrangements.

 The Top 5 Work-From-Home Challenges

-- 1. Management and oversight of work

-- 2. Security and confidentiality of information
+- 1. Management and oversight of work - 2.
+Security and confidentiality of information

-- 3. Recruiting and applicant tracking

 - 4. Assimilating workers to the company culture - 5.
 Travel and expense reimbursement